 A listing of organizations that support deployed military personnel on Valentine's Day can be found HERE.
 Valentine's Day care package ideas can be found HERE.
 Sweethearts for Soldiers supports active duty female service members with a drawing on Valentine's Day.
 AAFES (Army and Air Force Exchange Service) stores offer a Valentines for Veterans program in which patrons can send free valentines to veterans at VA hospitals, Fisher House and military retirement facilities.
 If you are not located near an AAFES and you would like to participate in encouraging active and retired military personnel in Canada or the U.S. with Valentines for Veterans, visit this LINK.

-Veteran owned businesses
+Veteran and military spouse owned businesses

 Veterans Day and other significant days and observances